Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 Restream is designed to complement platforms like Dacast, so naturally, there are a few differences to note.

-First, the primary purpose of Restream is simulcasting support.
-While Dacast has simulcast streaming capabilities, they’re less vast than the ones you get on Restream because Restream makes it possible to stream to over 30 platforms simultaneously.
+First, the main purpose of Restream is simulcasting support.
+While Dacast has simulcast streaming capabilities, those are not as vast as the ones you get on Restream because Restream makes it possible to stream to over 30 platforms at the same time.
 Dacast can stream to a small handful without the support of any external tool.

-Another significant difference is that Restream’s live streaming tools are only supported in-browser rather than with a downloadable program.
+Another major difference is that Restream’s live streaming tools are only supported in-browser rather than with a downloadable program.

 Something else that Restream offers that Dacast does not is video editing.
 Restream has an online live streaming studio that helps broadcasters add backgrounds, overlays, and more.
-Again, Dacast has limited support for overlays, but Restream has access to more creative tools.
+Again, Dacast has some limited support for overlays and such, but Restream has access to more creative tools.

-Last but not least, Restream offers a built-in chat tool allowing broadcasters to add a chat room to their live streams.
-That’s excellent for getting viewers involved and promoting engagement.
+Last but not least, Restream offers a built-in chat tool.
+This allows broadcasters to add a chat room to their live streams.
+This is great for getting viewers involved and promoting engagement.

 Can Restream Be Used on Its Own?